moubi/enform/README.md

 **✔️ Check [documentation with live demos](docs/index.md#documentation).**

 ## So, handling form state?
 Yes, in a beautiful way. **Working with forms in React should be straightforwad and enjoyable process.
-Enform pursues that goal by providing the most common parts while remaining very small (only 2 kB gzziped ✨).**
+Enform pursues that goal by providing the most common parts while remaining very small (only 2 kB gzip ✨).**

 ## Install
 ```